24 Data Visualization

 Accessibility is key.

 Use high-contrast color palettes and avoid relying solely on color to differentiate data points.
 Opt for charts with clear patterns over complex 3D designs.
 Use concise labels and consider including text descriptions within the visualization itself.
 If you’re creating web-based dashboards or interfaces, always provide alternative text descriptions that explain the purpose of the visual and summarize the data and trends represented for screen readers to capture.
-Take some time to review and follow data visualization accessibility standards (e.g., the Web Content Accessibility Guidelines, or WCAG)to help you do this well.
+Take some time to review and follow data visualization accessibility standards (e.g., the Web Content Accessibility Guidelines, or WCAG) to help you do this well.

 Data Visualization for Analysis & Discovery

 Visualization isn’t just for sharing information with other people.
 In fact, data visualization is one of my favorite techniques for doing analysis.
-It’s one of the first things I do when starting to analyze a new data set.
+It’s one of the first things I do when analyzing a new data set.
 Some things are too difficult or impossible to see in raw data or through statistical approaches, yet they seem to magically ‘pop out’ with the right visual.
 And, some things are just easier to see visually.
 Visuals can be a quick way to spot outliers, anomalies, and data issues.
-Often discrepancies, patterns, or groupings visible in an image informs the entire approach of how I clean, analyze, or interpret data.
+Often discrepancies, patterns, or groupings visible in an image can inform my entire approach to cleaning, analyzing, or interpreting data.
+Data visualization tools that allow for quick creation of visuals (e.g., Tableau, PowerBI, Excel) can make the creation of these types of visuals sometimes as fast as or faster than calculating the statistics.
+You can use visualization to conduct exploratory analyses or directly answer some of the same questions you might approach using descriptive, diagnostic, predictive, and prescriptive analytics.

-You can use visualization to conduct exploratory analyses or directly answer some of the same questions you might also approach using descriptive, diagnostic, predictive and prescriptive analytics.
-Take for example, a manager wanting a detailed understanding of performance ratings for the employees that they supervise.
-Statistics like average, minimum, or maximum may give a less intuitively helpful description than the manager would get by looking at the distribution or a frequency chart of employees allowing them to quickly see how many employees are rated high or low performers; bar charts, histograms, and pie charts are helpful for doing this quickly.
-Creating scatterplots, histograms, or boxplots could also give a quick visualization of the distribution, spread, and relationship of ratings among the employees.
+Take, for example, a manager wanting a detailed understanding of performance ratings for the employees they supervise.
+Statistics shown as numbers may not be as helpful to them as what they could learn from visuals.
+Here are some examples of things they might be able to learn from different types of visuals.
+Looking at the distribution of performance ratings on a frequency chart would more quickly allow them to see how many employees are rated on the high or low end of performance; bar charts, histograms, and pie charts also help do this quickly.
+Creating scatterplots, histograms, or boxplots could give a quick visualization of the distribution, spread, and relationship of ratings among the employees.
 Visuals could show comparisons of performance distributions across job types, experience levels, or demographics to identify variations and address any group-specific concerns.
 A line chart could show performance changes over time.
-Scatterplots are an effective way to identify possible relationships between factors.
-For example, the manager may wish to know whether performance ratings connect with other factors like tenure, training completion, or specific skills.
-A scatterplot showing what appears to be a straight line of data points with performance on one axis and training completion on the other, may highlight a possible correlation in which more training appears to be related with higher performance.
-Boxplots can make spotting outliers a breeze – something extremely difficult to see when only looking at raw data.
+They could use scatterplots to identify possible relationships between factors; for example, the manager may wish to know whether performance ratings connect with other factors like tenure, training completion, or specific skills.
+A scatterplot showing what appears to be a straight line of data points with performance on one axis and training completion on the other may highlight a possible correlation in which more training appears to be related to higher performance.
+Boxplots can make spotting outliers a breeze – spotting outliers can be very difficult to see when only looking at raw data.
 And, scatterplots can show those outliers in relation to other variables, providing an opportunity to assess whether the outlier is problematic or an important unique piece of data.
-For example, if the manager spotted an outlier they could look at it to see if it was a data entry error that needed to be fixed or if there is an exceptionally well performing employee that deserves to be recognized and celebrated.
+For example, if the manager spotted an outlier they could look at it to see if it was a data entry error that needed to be fixed or if it is highlighting an exceptionally well-performing employee that deserves to be recognized and celebrated.
 With a mix of visuals the manager could get a holistic sense of how performance is occurring, how it is related to various aspects, and where they might want to explore the data further.
-Data visualization tools that allow for quick creation of visuals (e.g., Tableau, PowerBI, Excel) make the creation of these types of visuals sometimes as fast as or faster than calculating statistics making data visualization a great tool for analysis not just for creating visuals to share.

 No art skills required!